kizzandev/CodingWithKevin/Python/ReportFilesInDir/README.md

 ---

-## Task
+## What it does

-Generates a report of the files in the directory path provided by the user.
+- Generates a report of the files in the directory path provided by the user.

-## Output

-It may be the console, PDF or CSV\
-You may choose the outcome/s by commenting and uncommenting in the main.py file

-## Why not let the user choose when running the program?

-The reason is: I do not expect people using this.
+- Choose type of report: CSV, PDF, or Console.